Skip to main content

 It’s up to you which type of Investment Account you want to open.

 Stocks and Shares ISAs are tax efficient, which means you don’t need to pay tax on any interest, dividends or capital gains on money invested into an ISA.
-However, currently you can only put £20,000 into an ISA in any given tax year (which generally runs from April to April).
+Currently, you can only put £20,000 into an ISA in any given tax year (which generally runs from April to April).
 The Government determines ISA allowances and that allowance may change in future.
+Please note there are eligibility criteria to open an ISA.
+We explain more about ISAs here.

 What’s the platform fee?

-The platform fee is what you pay to Chip so we can bring investment funds to you in an accessible and easy to manage account.
+The platform fee is what you pay to Chip so we can bring investment funds to you in an accessible and easy-to-manage account.

 Platform fees are a standard charge across the industry, and most retail investment platforms and banks will have them.
 They take the form of an annual percentage on the value of your investments including any growth, but are charged on a monthly basis.